Large Continual Instruction Assistant: Method

 By solving these equations, we obtain one feasible solution for $\beta_t$, which minimizes the objective function while satisfying the constraint:

-Please kindly refer to Appendix \ref{solve} for the detailed deduction.
+Please refer to Appendix \ref{solve} for the detailed deduction.

-\textbf{\textit{Discussion}:} Based on Eq.(\ref{res}), we can discover that the optimal weight is meanwhile basically related to the new gradient $\mathcal{L}'$ and the old EMA parameters $\theta_{t-1}^*$.
+\textbf{\textit{Discussion}:} Based on Eq.(\ref{res}), we can discover that the optimal weight is basically related to the new gradient $\mathcal{L}'$ and the old EMA parameters $\theta_{t-1}^*$.
 It illustrates that the obtained EMA weight $\beta_t$ can make the trade-off between learning new knowledge and alleviating the forgetting of old knowledge.
+For the high-dimensional matrix $\Theta_t$, we also have the similar formation of $\beta_t$ (Detailed deduction is presented in Appendix \ref{hdb})